 Best Places to Stay in Alta

 You could snag a room in Little Cottonwood Canyon proper, at one of Alta or Snowbird's hotels or condos.
+For more on-mountain options Alta Chalets and Canyon Services have great accommodations up the canyons, some of which are ski-in and ski-out.
 Or, for maximum versatility, stay in Salt Lake—which poises you within striking distance of any resort you choose.
 You could pick an affordably priced hotel room or Airbnb in the Cottonwood Heights or Sandy suburbs, which happen to be perfectly positioned near the base of the two major Cottonwood Canyons (and still within a very easy drive of Park City if you care to venture that way).
 Inexpensive ski buses run all day between these neighborhoods and the ski resorts, so if you want to minimize mountain driving, you can.

 You could also throw down for a proper downtown Salt Lake hotel room, which may cost a penny or two more, but it places you in the center of the city's food scene and nightlife.
 The great news is, it's tough to go wrong, because whether you stay near the canyon or near the city center, it's a pretty quick drive to the slopes either way.
 And the staff at the downtown hotels are downright handy at helping you hire a ski shuttle or catch the right bus or train to get to your resort of choice with minimal fuss.